dutch

 2. (archaic) German; the main language of the Holy Roman Empire (Germany, Austria, Alsace, Luxembourg).

-Translations Noun
+Synonyms Translations Noun

-1. (collective) The people of the Netherlands.
+1. (collective) The people of the Netherlands, or one of certain ethnic groups descending from the people of the Netherlands.

 The Dutch will vote on the matter next month.

-3. (collective) The Pennsylvania Dutch people,
+3. (collective) The Pennsylvania Dutch people.

 Translations Verb

-This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.002
+This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.001

 Offline English dictionary